k88hudson/react-formation-example/README.md

 npm start
 ```

 The main code for the form is in `src/components/Form.jsx`.
+If you want to totally start from scratch, copy the code from `src/components/Blank.jsx` into `Form.jsx`.

 You can check out the result at http://localhost:7777 in your browser.

 ### Tests